Stefan0436/CMD-R/README.md

 # Other guides

 ### Updating an installed version
-Updating is simple, just run `update-cmdr` to download and install the latest version, but make sure the bot is completely shut down.
+Updating is simple, just run `update-cmdr` to download and install the latest version, but make sure the bot is completely shut down.<br />
-Or alternatively, do the compiling guide again, which overwrites the current installation.
+Or alternatively, do the compiling guide again, which overwrites the current installation.<br />
 Tip: `update-cmdr --run` updates and runs at the same time.